robincoenen/data-structures/01_week01/readme.md

 ––––––––––––––––––––––––––

-## Given were 10 html adresses/files, which needed to be 'accessed' through node.js with a request module.
-## After requesting and accessing the (content of the) html files the content was written with a writeFileSync module in 10 new .txt files.
+## Given are 10 html adresses/files, which needed to be 'accessed' through node.js with a request module.
+After requesting and accessing the (content of the) html files the content was written with a writeFileSync module in 10 new .txt files.

 ––––––––––––––––––––––––––